MathematicienneJusticiere/MathematicienneJusticiere/README.md

 -English:

 Hello !
 I'm the artist behind **_Mathématicienne Justicière_** !
-This account will be the place to find the code of my programs.
+This account will be the place to find the source code of my programs.
 These programs help me with my creations.

 I'm learning to code in C and C++.
 I'm also learning things in reverse engineering.
 As my name suggest, I'm a mathematician.